AdaCore/spark2014/docs/guidance/main.rst

 Pointer-heavy code needs to be rewritten to remove the use of pointers or to hide pointers from SPARK analysis, which may be difficult.
-The initial pass may require large, but shallow, rewrites in order to transform the code, for example to rewrite functions with side-effects into procedures.
+The initial pass may require large, but shallow, rewrites in order to transform the code, for example to rewrite functions with side effects into procedures.

 Initial Setup
 -------------

+.. index:: GNATprove

 GNATprove can only be run on the sources of a GNAT project (a file with extension 'gpr' describing source files and switches to the GNAT compiler and other tools in the GNAT tool suite).
-As an installation check, we should start by applying GNATprove to the project without any ``SPARK_Mode`` markers::
+As an installation check, start by applying GNATprove to the project without any ``SPARK_Mode`` markers::

   > gnatprove -P my_project.gpr --mode=check -j0

+.. index:: -j0 switch (GNATprove)
+.. index:: --mode switch (GNATprove)

 The ``-j0`` switch analyzes files from the project in parallel, using as many cores as available, and the ``--mode=check`` switch runs GNATprove